 - Successful networking requires preparation and practice.

 - Networking can be done in-person and online.
-A valuable tool for online networking is Cornell’s CUeLINKS and LinkedIn.
-For more information on networking, building a profile, using LinkedIn's alumni tool, and other topics, visit Canvas.
+Valuable tools for online networking and connecting with Cornell alumni included Cornell’s CUeLINKS and LinkedIn.
+Visit the Networking module in Canvas for more information on creating connections, building a profile, using LinkedIn's alumni tool, and other topics.